shenlin192/Projet-de-R-D/README.md

 libraries will be built.

 ## Experiments
-Source code of this experiment is in path "./swig".
+The source code of this experiment is in path "./swig".
 ### Library files
 `global.h`, `rectangle.h`, `templateExample.h` and `TestBoost.h` are the library files for this experiment.
 `global.h` contains some simple global functions and global variables.
 The three rest library files are similar to the `BasicUsage Library`, `Template Library` and `Boost Library` in FFI experiments, which are already explained.

 ### SWAG interface file
 This file indicates which libraries are needed and some more information telling SWAG how to use these libraries.
-For example, the types of a template should be specified; global functions as well as global variables should be declared with the keywork `extern`.
+For example, the types of a template should be specified; global functions, as well as global variables, should be declared with the key word `extern`.

 ```
 %module "mylib"